 And Didst Thou Love The Race? – Hymn Lyric

-“And Didst Thou Love The Race?” is a thought-provoking hymn that explores the profound love of God for humanity.
-It reflects on the divine nature of Jesus, who willingly took on the struggles of mankind and pleads for us by the marvelous sea.
+“And Didst Thou The Race?” is a thought-provoking hymn that explores the profound love of God for humanity.
+It reflects on the nature of , who willingly took on the struggles of mankind and pleads for us by the marvelous sea.
 The hymn calls us to contemplate the depth of God’s love and to welcome Jesus into our hearts.

 And Didst Thou Love The Race? – Hymn Lyric